 Symptoms - How Long?

-How many years drinking has been occurring - 50% of those with a history of long term heavy alcohol consumption experience side effects [26]
+How many years has drinking been occurring? - 50% of those with a history of long-term heavy alcohol consumption experience symptoms after cessation[26]

 Co-occurring mental health disorders

-Co-occurring substance abuse - 6.4% of those suffering with co-occurring substance abuse, or mental health disorders, experience symptoms following alcohol cessation [27]
+Co-occurring substance abuse - 6.4% of those suffering from co-occurring substance abuse or mental health disorders experience alcohol withdrawal symptoms after abstaining [27]

 Alcohol Detox Timeline - Day By Day